mosip/release-script/release/README.md

       * base branch for PR ( e.g., release-1.3.x )
       * commit message ( DSD no. )
       * Next click on ```run workflow```
-5. Review and merge the pull request created by release bot from `releas-branch` to the respective release repository.
+5. Review and merge the pull request created by the release bot from `releas-branch` to the respective release repository.
 While reviewing, ensure the following:
     * Ensure that the latest POM version updates are reflected across all POM files.
     * Ensure that there are no SNAPSHOT versions in the Pull Request or the respective release branch.
-    * It should remove the `-DskipTests` references from all the triggers so that tests are not skipped while building and release and analysis.
+    * It should remove the `-DskipTests` references from all the triggers so that tests are not skipped while building and releasing, and analyzing.
-    * If PR contains changes in Dockerfile for changing `libs-snapshot-local` reference to `libs-release-local`.
+    * If PR contains changes in the Dockerfile for changing `libs-snapshot-local` reference to `libs-release-local`.
       * If this instance is found in the Dockerfile, update the same to `artifactory-ref-impl` repo owner so that it can be handled in the artifactory docker image as well
 6. After all changes are merged into the release branch, wait for the GitHub Actions workflow to complete, which includes the following builds:
    * Maven Build